ZFuriax/Media-Date-Renamer/README.md

 # Media Date Renamer

-A lightweight Windows utility for renaming media files based on their creation or metadata dates.
+A lightweight Windows utility for renaming media files based on their date taken or creation dates.

 **Platform:** Windows
 **Author:** Z